-ACADEMIC ACHIEVEMENT
+Admission Requirements ACADEMIC ACHIEVEMENT

 Students at Holmes Community College (HCC) are expected to achieve academic success.
 Each student must achieve a 1.75 or greater grade point average (GPA) for each semester of enrollment in order to stay in Good Academic Standing.
 Should a student in Good Academic Standing complete a semester in which his/her GPA is below a 1.75, the student is placed on Academic Probation.
 If his/her GPA for the next semester of enrollment is 1.75 or greater, the student is once again in Good Academic Standing.
-However, if his/her GPA for a second consecutive semester of enrollment is below 1.75, the student will be placed on Academic Suspension and will not be eligible to reenroll at HCC until a semester has passed.
+However, if his/her GPA for a second consecutive semester of enrollment is below 1.75, the student will be placed on Academic Suspension and will not be eligible to reenroll at HCC until a semester has passed or an Academic Standing appeal is granted to the student by the Director of Admissions and Records.
+Students' Admissions status and appeal are separate from those of Financial Aid and Housing.
 Upon returning to HCC, the student will be removed from Academic Suspension and placed on Academic Probation.